kee-org/www-kee-pm/content/keevault/privacy.md

 Unlike nearly all websites, this is a private analytics system (we do not share your online movements with Google via Google Analytics, for example).

-We do not permit third parties other than our service providers to track Kee Vault users’ activity over time.
+We do not permit third parties other than our essential service providers to track Kee Vault users’ activity over time.
 We do not track your online browsing activity on other online services over time.
 We therefore have no need to, and do not, respond to your browser’s Do Not Track signal.

 Side note: Independently from this policy, you should investigate how your chosen device’s operating system and app store track you - some may perform additional tracking and share some of this data with us.
 We won’t ask for it and will ignore it if forced upon us.